MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 		+ discord.com
 		+ All websites centered around NSFW content
 * It is not required to have a timer.
-* Editing the video in any way, shape, or form that affects the resulting time of the run is strictly against the rules.
+* Editing any part of your video that can affect the final time is STRICTLY against the rules.
-	- Examples of banned edits are splices and changing the video speed.
+    - Examples of banned editing include cutting, splicing, animating, transitioning, speeding up the video, slowing video down etc.
-	- Examples of legal edits are putting music over your run and adding a custom video intro.
-		+ You may use whatever music you would like.
+    - Examples of allowed editing include adding any music you wish, audio editing, custom intro/outros, mob killing counters, own timings/splits etc.
 * All videos must show the world creation process and the runner entering the newly created world.
-* You may freeze/suspend the game, however this must be done before any input
+* You may freeze/suspend the game, however this must be done before any input.
-* After completing a run in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification, you MUST exit the world and go to the main menu.
+* Runners MUST exit the world and return to the main menu IF the following applies:
+    - A Top 5 run of a Full game completed (Random / Set Seed runs).
+    - World Records in individual levels.
+(Obtain Item, Obtain Dye Colours etc).
 * On Windows for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification, the following script MUST be run at the START or END of